Most of us wish cleaning fish was as fun as catching them.

 Before you use one, you need to make sure the blade is flexible.
 This will help you to get under the skin as you slide it away from the meat.
-I rarely use the traditional knife, because when you catch a lot of fish, let me tell you folks, the fillet knife can save you a lot of time.
+I rarely use the traditional knife, because when you catch a lot of fish, the fillet knife can save you a lot of time.

 For starters, you would want to do three things.
 Remove the skin, have two fillets and then remove the rib cage.
 You can do all three things with a fillet knife.
 First of all, get the fish.

 Place it on top of a cutting board and start cutting right beneath the head.

 Start cutting and stop when you hit the backbone.
 Then once you hit the backbone, turn your knife slide the knife along the backbone, and cut through the ribs.
 Stop right before the tail fin and repeat the process to get a boneless fillet.

 As you know by now, my personal favorite is the Block knife sharpener.
 It’s cheap and does a pretty decent job.
 But this time, I’m going to take things to a whole new level.
 There is a product called Work Sharp Knife & Tool Sharpener made by Work Sharp.
 You can find them in your local tools store or get one online via Amazon.

 You can sharpen regular knives, scissors, and serrated knives.
 It’s a multi-functional sharpener and works great.
 This one tool will be your solution to every kind of blade sharpening.
 Just run your blade through the machine three to four-time, and you’re done.

 4. What’s The Difference Between Boning And Fillet Knives?